quii/learn-go-with-tests/structs/readme.md

 Once you add this to the code, the tests will pass.

+### Wait, what?

+This is quite different to interfaces in most other programming languages.
+Normally you have to write code to say `My type Foo implements interface Bar`.

+In this case, we didn't have to do this, yet we can still pass our `Rectangle` and `Circle` instances as if they are `Shapes`.
+That's because in Go interface resolution is `implicit`.
+If the type you pass in matches what the interface is asking for, it will compile.

+### Decoupling

 Notice how our helper does not need to concern itself with whether the shape is a rectangle or a square or a triangle.
 By declaring an interface the helper is _decoupled_ from the concrete types and just has the method it needs to do it's job.

+This kind of approach of using interfaces to design **only what you need** is very important in software design and will be covered in later sections.

 ## Further refactoring